FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Possible Values: Integer (>=5)
 Default Value: 32

-Determines the radius (in chunks) around each player where the server sends information about the game world.
+Sets the distance in chunks around each player that the server shows.

 - Directly affects how much of the world is loaded and visible to players.